Best Receipt Scanner App for Taxes in 2026

 Taxr

-Taxr is an AI-powered receipt scanner built specifically for freelancers and sole traders.
-It focuses on speed and accuracy – snap a photo, and the AI extracts the vendor name, date, total, tax, vendor tax ID, and category within seconds.
-Receipts are automatically categorised using tax-aligned categories, and everything is stored in the cloud with secure backup.
+Taxr is an AI-powered receipt scanner built specifically for freelancers, contractors, and sole traders.
+Snap a photo, and the AI extracts the vendor name, date, total, tax, and vendor tax ID within seconds, then files the expense under a tax-aligned category automatically.
+Everything is stored in the cloud with secure backup, and exports come in Excel and PDF formats structured for easy handoff to your accountant.

 Expensify